Amorphous Nanocrystalline Transformer Core 241*115*47*144

 Providing better soft magnetic materials and solutions for customers has been our long-term goal.

-Thanks to their unique microstructure, cobalt-based amorphous alloys boast core advantages such as ultra-low losses and ultra-high permeability: • Near-zero magnetostriction—resulting in noise-free operation and distortion-free signals; • Ultra-high permeability—far superior to conventional iron-based amorphous alloys and silicon steel; • Extremely low coercivity—offering sensitive response and lower energy losses.
-Cobalt-based amorphous alloys exhibit stable performance across a wide temperature range and at high frequencies, with strong anti-interference capabilities, making them ideal for precision sensing and high-frequency applications.
-We can tailor products to meet specific customer needs, offering customized solutions with features such as low noise, high sensitivity, and low losses at high frequencies.
+Cobalt-based amorphous alloys, thanks to their unique microstructure, boast core advantages such as ultra-low losses and exceptionally high permeability: - Near-zero magnetostriction — ensuring noise-free operation and distortion-free signals; - Ultra-high permeability — far surpassing conventional iron-based amorphous materials and silicon steel; - Extremely low coercivity — delivering rapid response and reduced losses. - Cobalt-based amorphous alloys exhibit stable performance across a wide temperature range and at high frequencies, with strong anti-interference capabilities, making them well-suited for precision sensing and high-frequency applications. - Customized products can be tailored to meet specific customer requirements, offering features such as low noise, high sensitivity, and low-loss operation at high frequencies.

-• It boasts high permeability, high saturation magnetic induction, low coercivity, and low losses—its overall performance significantly outperforms conventional iron-based amorphous alloys, silicon steel, and certain permalloy alloys. • It exhibits strong frequency adaptability, with low losses and high efficiency at medium and high frequencies, making it suitable for a wide range of applications. • Its cost is substantially lower than that of cobalt-based amorphous alloys, offering outstanding value for money. • It demonstrates excellent temperature stability and reliable, consistent performance, making it ideal for large-scale industrial applications.
+・It combines high permeability, high saturation magnetic flux density, low coercivity, and low losses, with overall performance far superior to conventional iron-based amorphous alloys, silicon steel, and certain permalloy grades. ・It exhibits excellent frequency adaptability, featuring low losses and high efficiency at medium and high frequencies, making it suitable for a wide range of applications. ・Its cost is significantly lower than that of cobalt-based amorphous alloys, offering outstanding cost-effectiveness. ・It demonstrates excellent thermal stability and reliable, consistent performance, making it well-suited for large-scale industrial applications.

-Thanks to the following characteristics, iron-based amorphous alloys offer the advantage of low iron loss: ⋅ Thin thickness—only about 1/10 that of grain-oriented silicon steel; ⋅ High resistivity—about twice that of grain-oriented silicon steel; ⋅ Low coercivity—only about 1/3 that of grain-oriented silicon steel.
+Due to the following characteristics, iron-based amorphous alloys exhibit a significant advantage in low core losses: - Thin thickness—only about one-tenth that of grain-oriented silicon steel; - High resistivity—approximately twice that of grain-oriented silicon steel; - Low coercivity—only about one-third that of grain-oriented silicon steel.

 Get A Quote